DovetailSoftware/sdk-docs/docfx_project/articles/feature-guide.md

 * Open, standardized, and multi-platform

-    The Microsoft™ .NET Common Language Infrastructure (CLI) which defines all the core operating principles behind how the CLR works was published by Microsoft™ as a [standard](http://www.ecma-international.org/publications/standards/ecma-335.htm) to the [ECMA International](http://www.ecma-international.org/) standards body in December of 2002.
-Along with this standard, Microsoft™ submitted a [standard for C#](http://www.ecma-international.org/publications/standards/ecma-334.htm) as a language to accompany the CLI.
+    The Microsoft&trade; .NET Common Language Infrastructure (CLI) which defines all the core operating principles behind how the CLR works was published by Microsoft&trade; as a [standard](http://www.ecma-international.org/publications/standards/ecma-335.htm) to the [ECMA International](http://www.ecma-international.org/) standards body in December of 2002.
+Along with this standard, Microsoft&trade; submitted a [standard for C#](http://www.ecma-international.org/publications/standards/ecma-334.htm) as a language to accompany the CLI.
 Later, both standards were later adopted by the [International Standards Organization](http://www.iso.org/) (ISO) as [ISO 23270 - C# Language Specification](http://www.iso.org/iso/en/CatalogueDetailPage.CatalogueDetail?CSNUMBER=36768&ICS1=35&ICS2=60&ICS3=) and [ISO 23271 - Common Language Infrastructure](http://www.iso.org/iso/en/CatalogueDetailPage.CatalogueDetail?CSNUMBER=36769&ICS1=35&ICS2=60&ICS3=).

-    Microsoft™ officially supports .NET on Windows 98, Windows 2000, Windows XP, and Windows 2003 Server.
-Since .NET is an open standard, there have been several 3rd party implementations on other platforms such as Microsoft™'s own [Shared Source CLI implementation](http://msdn.microsoft.com/net/sscli/) for Windows and FreeBSD (which has been adapted for other platforms including Linux).
+    Microsoft&trade; officially supports .NET on Windows 98, Windows 2000, Windows XP, and Windows 2003 Server.
+Since .NET is an open standard, there have been several 3rd party implementations on other platforms such as Microsoft&trade;'s own [Shared Source CLI implementation](http://msdn.microsoft.com/net/sscli/) for Windows and FreeBSD (which has been adapted for other platforms including Linux).

     There have been several open source implementations of the CLI and C# standards, most notable are the [Mono Project](http://www.mono-project.com/) by [Ximian and Novell](http://www.novell.com/linux/ximian.html) and the [DotGNU/Portable.NET Project](http://www.dotgnu.org/) by the [GNU Project/Free Software Foundation](http://www.gnu.org/).

     Dovetail Software is considering the possibility of releasing a version of **fcSDK** for the [Mono](http://www.mono-project.com/) platform.
-This could potentially allow **fcSDK** to run on Sun Microsystems™ Solaris™, Hewlett Packard™ HP-UX™, and several Linux distributions in addition to Microsoft™ Windows™.
+This could potentially allow **fcSDK** to run on Sun Microsystems&trade; Solaris&trade;, Hewlett Packard&trade; HP-UX&trade;, and several Linux distributions in addition to Microsoft&trade; Windows&trade;.
 Support for **fcSDK** for the Mono platform will be based on customer demand.
 If this is of interest to you, please contact Dovetail Software.

 ## Performance Enhancements